brancadavide/rails_ajax_formhandler/README.md

 In this case please make sure that the hidden-input appears _after_ the 'dummy-field', like in the example above in order to render validation errors properly!

-## Support

-I hope this usefull for you as it is for me.
-If there are any issues, pleas contact me [info@yield-in.de](info@yield-in.de)

-## Development

-After checking out the repo, run `bin/setup` to install dependencies.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.

-To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

-## Contributing
+## Contributing and Support

 Bug reports and pull requests are welcome on GitHub at https://github.com/brancadavide/rails_ajax_formhandler.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.
+For support just contact me [info@yield-in.de](mailto:info@yield-in.de)

 ## License